Role of Community Development Organizations in Conflict Resolution

-Editors Reply: The root cause of community and inter-community conflict is competing goals that one or both parties believe to be mutually exclusive.
-We will answer at two levels, one of which we hope will be pertinent to your situation in Africa and one that looks more at social and psychological causes of conflict.
+Editors Reply: The root cause of community and inter-community conflict is competing goals that one or both parties believe are mutually exclusive.
+We will answer at two levels, one of which we hope will be pertinent to Africa and one that looks more at social and psychological causes of conflict.

-In Africa, here is what we understand (and we are learners here and perhaps not very good teachers, so if we are wrong, please comment back to us).
-Major conflicts there are fueled by factors such as huge inequalities in social, political, and economic status; historic ethnic conflicts that maybe were based in a competition for essential food and goods at one time, but which now are based on just an historic dislike for one another; conflicts about borders that maybe were imposed by colonial powers who really lacked cultural knowledge and sensitivity; economic problems based on too much exploitation of natural resources in the past, famine, desertification, or exploitation by a ruling class; poor resolution of past conflicts so that conflicts bubble up time after time; an excess of arms and emphasis on military power; and the collapse of governments through just poor leadership, inappropriate imitation of other governments that faced far different circumstances, or outright corruption.
+In Africa, here is what we understand (and we are learners here and perhaps not good teachers, so if we are wrong, let us know).
+Major conflicts there are fueled by factors such as huge inequalities in social, political, and economic status; historic ethnic conflicts that were based in a competition for essential food and goods at one time, but which now just reflect historic dislike for one another; conflicts about borders imposed by colonial powers who lacked cultural sensitivity; economic problems based on ruined natural resources, famine, desertification, or exploitation by a ruling class; poor resolution of past conflicts; an excess of arms and emphasis on military power; and the collapse of governments through just poor leadership, inappropriate imitation of other governments that faced far different circumstances, or corruption.

-So your question is what community development organizations can do to help resolve these conflicts.
-Community organizations can be great at creating group support for conflict-reducing ideas if they don’t try to take on too many different ideas at once.
-For example, if historic ethnic conflicts are a factor in the places where a community development organization is active, the organization can and should undertake an active campaign to build inter-group understanding and tolerance.
+Yyour question is how community development organizations can help resolve these conflicts.
+Organizations can be great at creating group support for conflict-reducing ideas if they don’t tackle too many different ideas at once.
+For example, if historic ethnic conflicts are a factor, the organization can mount an active campaign to build inter-group understanding and tolerance.

-To do this, involve both groups in planning a campaign and in membership and governance of the organization to the extent possible.
+To do this, involve both groups in planning a campaign and in membership and governance of the organization where possible.
 Create many opportunities for the groups to socialize on each other’s territory and in neutral places.
-For these events to be successful, they need to be planned jointly and they need to emphasize each group’s strong points.
-Further along in the conflict resolution process, competing groups can try to understand one another's historical viewpoints.
+Plan events jointly to emphasize each group’s strong points.
+Further along in the conflict resolution process, competing groups can try to understand one another's history.
 South Africa and Northern Ireland should be your textbooks for this more advanced stage.

 At the beginning though just have a program of people getting to know each other.
 To multiply the success of this program, make sure to create more than one event and get people to commit at the beginning to attending the entire series.

 Whether the community development organization can impact economic, political, and/or social inequality or just overall economic scarcity depends on the scale at which the organization operates.
-If it is large enough to connect with international NGOs, certainly those problems can be addressed.
-Some important scarcity issues, notably food scarcity, can be addressed at the level of the community development organization through researching and then educating the local population on effective local food production for their area and circumstance.
+If it is large enough to connect with international NGOs, those problems can be addressed.
+Some major scarcity issues, notably food scarcity, can be addressed at the level of the community development organization through researching and then educating local population on food production for their area and circumstance.

 Lastly, we want to urge that community development organizations in Africa learn to emphasize their assets, not their liabilities.
 In the U.S. we have a movement called asset-based community development, and we suggest that you to learn about it and then apply that same way of thinking to your own local situation.